ruslandoga/duxdb/README.md

 DuxDB.fetch_chunk(result)
 ```

-For more example, please see doctests and tests.
+For more examples, please see doctests and tests.